 A linear shaft is a straight, precision machined bar on which linear bearings run to create a linear guide system to support or guide the movement of equipment in a linear fashion.
 Available in hardened steel, hardened stainless, 303 and 316 stainless, and aluminium.
 We can also manufacture on short lead times linear shafts to your drawing with custom machining, keyways, circlips grooves, drilled and tapped holes and more.

 As specialists in linear motion systems we offer you a choice of materials and sizes.
-So whether you need lightweight aluminium rails for use in aviation applications or stainless steel components for when exposure to water or corrosive chemicals is a factor, our knowledgable technical engineers are always on hand to provide assistance.
+We also machine shafts to your specific requirements.
+So whether you need lightweight aluminium rails for use in aviation applications, stainless steel components for when exposure to water or corrosive chemicals is a factor or just require a ball bushing to suite your linear shaft, our knowledgable technical engineers are always on hand to provide assistance.

 Make sure you download a free Linear Motion Handbook here and utilise our free CAD to help you save time planning your projects.